MafiaCoconut/Monstrino/monstrino-docs/docs/raw-to-catalog/00-overview.md

 The ingestion pipeline can look complex from the outside.
 This section exists to show the concrete reason for that complexity: the input data is incomplete, inconsistent, and cannot be reliably parsed with rule-based logic alone.

 The documents here are not abstract — they use a real product page from the Mattel store and trace it through every transformation until it becomes a canonical domain entry.

-The pipeline moves data through explicit lifecycle objects:
-`source_discovered_entry` → `source_payload_snapshot` →
-`ingest_item.parsed_payload` → `ingest_item.enriched_payload` →
-`catalog.release`.

 ---